Operads with trivial $\mathbb{A}$-actions: Applications of the main result

-\begin{lemma} Let $A$ be a finitely generated PGPerm algebra. \begin{enumerate} \item[(1)] $A^{(2)}$ is a finitely generated GPerm algebra after forgetting the map $(-)\ast \Xi$ and the decomposition into types. \item[(2)] $A$ is a finitely generated right module over $A^{(2)}$.
-As a consequence $A$ is right noetherian. \item[(3)] The Hilbert series of $A$ is rational. \item[(4)] $\GK(A)$ is an integer. \item[(5)] Every finitely generated graded right $A$-module $M$ is right noetherian of finite integral GK-dimension with rational Hilbert series. \end{enumerate} \end{lemma}
+\begin{lemma} Let $A$ be a finitely generated locally finite PGPerm algebra. \begin{enumerate} \item[(1)] $A^{(2)}$ is a finitely generated GPerm algebra after forgetting the map $(-)\ast \Xi$ and the decomposition into types. \item[(2)] $A$ is a finitely generated right module over $A^{(2)}$.
+Consequently, $A$ is right noetherian. \item[(3)] The Hilbert series of $A$ is rational. \item[(4)] $\GK(A)$ is an integer. \item[(5)] Every finitely generated graded right $A$-module $M$ is right noetherian of finite integral GK-dimension with rational Hilbert series. \end{enumerate} \end{lemma}